CaseyHofland/com.caseyhofland.tutorial.rootmotion/README.md

 To install this package, follow the instructions on the [Package Manager documentation](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 After having done so, the tutorial should start right away.
-If it doesn't start right away, the click on "Tutorials > Welcome Dialog" in the toolbar to start the tutorial manually.
+If it doesn't start right away, click on "Tutorials > Welcome Dialog" in the toolbar to start the tutorial manually.